qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   the 256 exact counterfactual examples are reused.
 This is explicitly an architecture-development approximation; it does not satisfy the later requirement for 102,400 newly generated sampled-RL sequences.

+## 2026-08-31 — Neural exact-state feasibility succeeds

+- Seed 510 learned a shared observation-dependent encoding rule with no endpoint
+  target: on 128 held-out mappings, endpoint probability was 0.9872 and nonendpoint probability was 0.00034.
+Both `a1` and `b1` separately expressed the preference.
+- The learned expected reward exceeded never and matched-random-one encoding.
+Removing the target memory erased the advantage; removing the distracting memory improved reward.
+These interventions show that prediction benefit came from target memory, while the shared policy still incurs a small distractor cost.
+- Held-out endpoint probability was above 0.88 for nearly all 10-epoch checkpoints but briefly fell to 0.669 at epoch 280 before recovering.
+It stabilized from epoch 360 through 400, changing by less than 0.001.
+The result is therefore converged at the final checkpoint but the optimization path is not monotonic.
+- This establishes the approved basic computational feasibility result only in the Stage 2 debugging condition.
+The next decisive comparison is a fresh actor trained from sampled delayed rewards; after that come variable delay/removal, the full RM/DM/NM mixture, and two total memory slots.